wearetheframers/frame-core-wip/docs/plugins.md

 ```

 ## Plugin Loading

+### Ignoring Folders

+The plugin loader is designed to ignore any folders that start with an underscore (`_`).
+This allows you to keep certain directories in the plugins folder without them being loaded as plugins.
+This can be useful for storing shared resources, documentation, or other non-plugin files.

+### Ignoring Folders

+The plugin loader is designed to ignore any folders that start with an underscore (`_`).
+This allows you to keep certain directories in the plugins folder without them being loaded as plugins.
+This can be useful for storing shared resources, documentation, or other non-plugin files.

 Plugins are loaded automatically by the Frame system.
 The `load_plugins` function in `frame/src/utils/plugin_loader.py` is responsible for discovering and loading plugins.
 Here's an overview of how it works: